FabianoEger/tago-documentation/analysis.rst

 Analysis
 ########

-The **analysis** is a powerful feature where software developers and data scientists can use to implement scripts to analyze and manipulate the data sent by the devices in real time.
+The **analysis** is a powerful feature at Tago that experts and software developers can use to implement scripts to analyze and manipulate the data sent by the devices in real time.

 Analysis is programmed using Javascript language, node.js to be more exactly.
-Here, you have access to all data inside your buckets, your devices, and several services provide by Tago.
+Here, you have access to all data inside your buckets, your devices, and some services provide by Tago.
 We also provide some  libraries like lodash and async to optmize your code.

 *******************
 Setting Up Analysis
 *******************
 Create your own analysis is very easy.
-First, you need to click on Add Analysis in upper left of the analysis main screen.
+First, you need to click on Add Analysis in the upper left of the analysis main screen.
 Just write a name and a description, and you're ready to go!

 .. image:: _static/analysis/analysis_new.png